Maximizing Event ROI for Planners and Attendees: Ideas from Irina Kremin

 - How many business connections were made in total (this can be measured with social apps or a post-event survey).

-The most common mistake that events make, according to Ms. Kremin, is investing in too much fancy technology without thoroughly checking that the technology can advance or is advancing the KPIs set out.
+The most common mistake that events make, according to Ms. Kremin, is investing in too much fancy technology without thoroughly checking that the technology can advance or is advancing the KPIs set out for maximizing event ROI.

 “Once I attended a corporate event that had a special and I can tell – very expensive custom app.
 It was interesting and cool looking, but when I tried to connect, I could barely reach anybody through this app.
 The tech looked great, but the app didn’t do anything to help me advance my goals for the event which is connect with people, we have only received push notifications about a lunch and breaks.
 Imagine, all this investments just for that?
 Make it simple,” Irina Kremin shared.